CunyiKang/DingLab/content/en/_index.md

     text: |
       <br>

-      Welcome to **Ding Lab**.It belong to the National Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal university, China.
-We use fMRI/MRI,combined with cognitive-behavior experimental techniques to address the following questions: what’s the neurobasis of Language, how language experience and language learning modulate brain structure and function.
+      Welcome to **Ding Lab**.
+It belong to [the National Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal university, China](https://brain.bnu.edu.cn/).
+We use [fMRI/MRI](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging),combined with cognitive-behavior experimental techniques to address the following questions: what’s the neurobasis of Language, how language experience and language learning modulate brain structure and function.
 Bilingualism, sign-language users (including deaf people and hearing people), and dyslexics compose our interest population.
     title: |
       Research Group
 - block: collection